EV Polestar 2 Blinman Hotel

 Lessons Learned and Impressions

 Throughout the trip, there were numerous learning opportunities and moments of engagement with the local communities.
 Our conversations with other EV owners cemented our understanding of the growing interest and excitement around electric vehicles.
-A particularly heartwarming interaction was at our motel in Hay, where the owner was very enthusiastic about EVs, the first to instal a charger in the town and eager to learn about our project.
+A particularly heartwarming interaction was at our motel in Hay, where the owner was very enthusiastic about EVs, the first to install a charger in the town and eager to learn about our project.

 However, not all was smooth.
-We did experience frustration at some charging stations due to the slow charging speed charging speeds of 50kW or less, which highlighted some challenges that still need addressing in EV infrastructure.
+We did experience frustration at some outback EV charging solutions due to the slow charging speed charging speeds of 50kW or less, which highlighted some challenges that still need addressing in EV infrastructure.
 In our view, for rural public charging stations that function similarly to a petrol station, charging infrastructure needs to deliver a minimum of 100kW charging speeds for recharging to be efficient and sufficiently quick.

 We loved the overnight charging at motels included with our booking.
 This meant we could arrive at low SOC%, charge overnight with no downtime and at no cost.
 Ready to depart for up to 500km if we needed the next day.
 Imagine getting a free tank of fuel when you stayed at a motel?!